-Prepare your passport and fill out our simple online application form in less than 5 minutes.
+Prepare your passport and fill in our simple online form in 5 minutes

 It is an official online visa issued by the government of Guinea.
 You can apply for this visa online and it allows entry to the country during its period of validity.

 Yes, you may need a valid visa to travel to the Republic of Guinea.
 You can consult here the list of countries that require one.